 4) Financial support - Discussion about financial accounting and the annual meetings – difficulty for Wes to know what are the fully loaded expense details versus revenue with our University based annual meetings.
 It will be difficult to do audit without knowing the details.
 It is totally up to us how we do it.
 Will it go to Wes?

 Peggy OA – For UGA meeting it goes to Lyn and then to Wes.
-Lynn is working on itemized expenses.
-We relay a lot on University system right now.
+Deborah Franco (UGA) has spreadsheet of itemized expenses that will be sent to Lynn.
+We rely a lot on University system right now.
 It is difficult to transfer this to ACSESS since there are a lot of purchases that are done through University.

 Regular yearly charges reviewed by Wes: